CycloneDX/guides/ML-BOM/en/0x22-Design-Model-Card-Parameters.md

 | **semi-supervised** | Semi-supervised machine learning utilizes a combination of labeled and unlabeled data during training to improve model performance, leveraging the benefits of both supervised and unsupervised learning techniques. |
 | **self-supervised** | Self-supervised machine learning involves training models to predict parts of the input data from other parts of the same data, without requiring external labels, enabling learning from large amounts of unlabeled data. |

-Please note that links to external documentation that detail the model training approach (and other detailed information) can be provided using [external references](#external-references) which is discussed later in this section.
+Please note that links to external documentation detailing the model training approach (and other information) can be provided using [external references](#external-references), which are discussed later in this section.

 ### Task

-Describes the primary task of (or goal) of the machine learning model.
+Describes the primary task (or goal) of the machine learning model.
 Some examples include:

 * **Anomaly Detection**: Identifying outliers or unusual patterns in data.
 * **Classification**: Categorizing inputs into predefined labels (e.g., spam/not-spam, image recognition).